-- Students who are being sent home because of a positive screen (e.g.,onset of COVID-19 symptoms) must be immediately separated from other students and supervised until their parent/legal guardian or emergency contact can retrieve them from school. - Responsible Parties should provide such individuals with information on health care and testing resources, if applicable. - Responsible Parties must immediately notify the state and local health department about the case if diagnostic test results are positive for COVID-19.
+- Students who are being sent home because of a positive screen (e.g., onset of COVID-19 symptoms) must be immediately separated from other students and supervised until their parent/legal guardian or emergency contact can retrieve them from school. - The District will provide such individuals with information on health care and testing resources, if applicable. - The District must immediately notify the state and local health department about the case if diagnostic test results are positive for COVID-19.